 You can specify an IP address for the email server and a sender address.
 If the server is secured, you can specify the credentials for connecting to the server.
 You can also test your email connection from the E-mail Settings pane.

-To access these settings, click Workspace on the sidebar.
+To access these settings, go to the Workspace page.
 Click Settings, point to Workspace SET, and click SMTP Server Settings.

 The E-Mail SMTP Server page opens, as shown in the following image.